elastic/kibana/x-pack/plugins/alerting/README.md

         )
       );
 ```
 To check for framework decryption failures, we use the task `alerting_health_check`, which runs every 60 minutes by default.
-To change the default schedule, use the kibana.yml configuration option `xpack.alerts.healthCheck.interval`.
+To change the default schedule, use the kibana.yml configuration option `xpack.alerting.healthCheck.interval`.

 ## Alert types